 If you struggle with work and life balance when working from home, an office situated at your outdoors might be the perfect solution.
 An office on a separate building allows you to block out the house chores and noise to focus on doing your office work efficiently.
 Set up your computer at a desk, provide an office chair and a bookshelf.
 If you have the space and the budget, maybe you can set up a mini pantry too, with a vacant table, mini-fridge, single-serve coffee maker, or water dispenser.
 A futon where you can relax and take breaks might be a must for you, too!

 Man caves don’t need to be in the basement or garage.
 You can bask in the sunlight while hanging out at the man cave in your backyard.
 You can hire an electrician to help set up an electrical connection for essentials like a TV, gaming consoles, and a mini-fridge.
 Display your sports memorabilia, set up a leather couch or a pair of well-worn recliners, and you’re good to go.
 You may want to add more seating and a coffee table for your beers if you plan to hang out with your buddies here.
+If you’re buying a foosball table soon, make sure you read legit foosball table reviews first.

 4. Kid’s playhouse

-An outdoor playhouse can cost thousands of dollars.
+Outdoor wooden play houses can cost thousands of dollars.
 But if you transform an existing shed into a playhouse, you can spend less while giving you and your kids priceless memories.
 Let your kids choose a new paint color for the shed.
 Cover the floors with a cheerful rug or carpet, and put in a cubby for their toys.
 Set up their play kitchen inside and let them pretend it’s a home.
 This will mean hours of fun for your kids – and less mess to deal with in the house for you!

 5. Guest suite